TeleMidia/ginga/README.md

     $ ./configure
     $ make

-To build with cef (chromium embedded framework) support change the above configure step above to:
+To build with cef (chromium embedded framework) support change the configure step above to:

     $ ./configure --with-cef=${CEF_ROOT}